Skip to main content

 Transparent pricing.
 Monthly costs are predictable and published.
 There are no hidden hourly charges for "additional queries" or penalty rates for incident support.
 The business knows what it is paying and what it is receiving.

 Evidence-based delivery.
 Every deliverable produces documentation — assessments, policies, registers, scorecards, response plans — that the business owns and can present to anyone who asks.
-The programme builds an evidence library, not a collection of meeting notes.
+The engagement builds an evidence library, not a collection of meeting notes.

 Data sovereignty.
 For New Zealand businesses, where sensitive security data is processed and stored matters.
-A provider operating on New Zealand-based infrastructure, with no offshore data flows, provides assurance that security programme data remains within the jurisdiction.
+A provider operating on New Zealand-based infrastructure, with no offshore data flows, provides assurance that security delivery data remains within the jurisdiction.

 The Gap Is Not Closing on Its Own